UVA will NOT be hosting SURP in 2020. We hope to continue the program in 2021.

 - Your ACT (Math, Science, English, Reading, Writing, Composite) or SAT (Critical Reading, Math, Writing) scores

 - Which SURP summer research projects you are interested in.
-Review our website and rank your top choices.
+Review our website and be prepared rank your top choices.

-- Current résumé/CV (upload as a PDF and make sure your name is in the file)
+- Current résumé/CV (please make sure your name is saved in the file name)

-- Personal statement (upload as a PDF and make sure your name is in the file; see below for content specifics)***
+- Personal statement (please make sure your name is saved in the file name): Please review the requirements below***

-The Summer Undergraduate Research Program is intended to help students learn about and prepare for graduate study in educational science.
-Your SURP personal statement is your opportunity to explain why you want to participate in this specific summer program.
-Please write a brief personal statement of 3 pages or less (double-spaced, 12-point font, 1 inch margins).
-Please make sure to save as a PDF and confirm that you name is included at the top).
-Please consider the following questions in preparing your personal statement:
+The Summer Undergraduate Research Program is intended to help students from diverse backgrounds learn about and prepare for graduate study in educational science.
+Your SURP supplemental personal statement is your opportunity to explain why you want to participate in this specific summer program.

-- What are your current research interests?
-How do the SURP project(s) you ranked fit with your interests?
+- How the SURP project(s) you ranked fit with your interests.

-- How the SURP program specifically, with our additional professional development and research experience, will help you meet your goals?
+- How the SURP program specifically, with our additional professional development and research experience, will help you meet your goals (if not already addressed in your SR-EIP statement of purpose).

-You should be notified of admissions decisions by April 1st.
+You will be notified of admissions decisions by April 1st.

 Questions?
 Please contact CurrySURP@virginia.edu